MakeSchool-Tutorials/Duck-Hunt-Unity-VR/P00-DroneHunt/content.md

 > [action]
 >
-Add a cube with a `Rigidbody`, turn it into a Prefab, and then make a line of them.
+Add a cube with a `Rigidbody` and a `Target` tag, turn it into a Prefab, and then make a line of them.

 Now you should be able to shoot the cubes and knock them around.
 Fun!